(Grabafall, Grawa wasserfall)

-The Grawafall, also called Grabafall or Grawa wasserfall, is a big waterfall at the end of the Stubaital near Mutterberg in the region Tirol, Austria.
-You have to pay toll (euro 3) when entering the Stubaital.
+Grawafall also called Grabafall or Grawa wasserfall, is a big waterfall at the end of the Stubaital near Mutterberg in the region Tirol, Austria.

 Since 1979 the area of the Grawafall and the Sulzaubach is a protected nature reserve.
 The Grawafall is being fed by melted water from two small lakes “Blaue Lacke and Grunausee” and the Stubaier glaciers.

-I visited the Grawafall twice: the first 11 pictures are from my stay in august 2015 after a long period of warm weather.
-Picture 10 and 11 was 30 minutes later.
+I visited the Grawafall twice: the first 1o pictures are from my stay in August 2015, after a long period of warm weather.
+Picture 9 and 10 was 30 minutes later.
 There was a sudden increase of the flood and the color of the water turned into brown.

-The last two pictures of the Grawafall were taken years ago at the beginning of May, but that is to early to visit this great waterfall.
+The last picture of the Grawafall was taken years ago at the beginning of May, but that is much to early to visit this great waterfall.